-Nothing has been better than Diamond Push Ups for my bodybuilding workouts and push ups alone got me ripped up fast, so naturally I have a love for them!
+Nothing has been better than Push Ups for my bodybuilding workouts and push ups alone got me ripped up fast, so naturally I have a love for them!
 I’ve tired pull ups and dips in the past and loved them but my diet and form were off.
 I feel there could be plenty of gains to get from doing daily chest dips (with perfect form) whilst sticking with my nutrition protocol in my program.

 What should I do?
 Results could be interesting!